antenore/antenore.simbiosi.org/_posts/2025-03-14-taming-aws-access-key-beast-secure-cli-patterns.md

 - Blocking access when the requester is an IAM user

 This simple but powerful control prevents the use of long-lived access keys while supporting proper SSO-based access patterns.

+### Important Cautionary Notes About aws:UserAgent

+While the approach described above can be effective as part of a defense-in-depth strategy, it's essential to understand its limitations:

+**AWS Documentation Warning**: AWS explicitly cautions against relying on `aws:UserAgent` as a primary security control.
+According to the [official AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-useragent):

+> Warning: This key should be used carefully.
+Since the aws:UserAgent value is provided by the caller in an HTTP header, unauthorized parties can use modified or custom browsers to provide any aws:UserAgent value that they choose.

+**Real-World Limitations**: In practical testing, I've observed inconsistent behavior with `aws:UserAgent` conditions.
+The User-Agent string can vary across different AWS SDK implementations, versions, and client applications.
+If you implement this approach and encounter unexpected access denials, I recommend engaging AWS Support to troubleshoot the specific User-Agent patterns in your environment.

+**Alternative Approaches**: Given these limitations, consider these more robust security controls:

+1. **IAM Access Key Lifecycle Management**: Implement automated key rotation and strict expiration policies
+2. **CloudTrail Monitoring**: Set up alerts for access key creation and usage from unexpected sources
+3. **IAM Identity Center (SSO)**: Focus on migrating all human users to temporary credentials
+4. **IAM Permission Boundaries**: Apply permission boundaries to limit what IAM users can do, even with valid credentials

+The SCP approach described in this article should be viewed as one component of a comprehensive strategy rather than a complete solution on its own.

 ## Handling Exceptions: Service Accounts